jprjr/docker-ubuntu-stack/dovecot/README.md

 This is my attempt to setup Dovecot in Docker.
 Inspired by [mailinabox](https://github.com/mail-in-a-box/mailinabox).

+**This is still very experimental - do not use this in production!**

 ## How to use this darn thing?

 Well right now, I'm still working on getting other images setup (like postfix, spamassassin, etc), so I haven't fully tested this yet.
 But here's what